 Migrating emails from the existing email service to Zoho Mail

-Zoho Mail offers a simple solution to migrate your emails from your existing email service to the respective user accounts in Zoho Mail directly.
-IMAP Migration is the most recommended process to migrate the emails as the emails are migrated along with their folders and state details.
-The impact of the change in email service will be very minimal for the users, as they can continue from where they left.
-This also ensures that they easily get accustomed to the new email service, without affecting the productivity.
+Zoho Mail offers a very simple solution to migrate emails from your existing email servers to the respective user account in Zoho Mail directly.
+The most recommended way to migrate emails to Zoho Mail is IMAP Migration.
+The impact of the change in email service is very minimal for the users.
+They can continue from where they left, as the email statuses and email folders are maintained and migrated in IMAP Migration.

 In case the previous email server does not support IMAP, then the emails can also be migrated via POP migration.